rezazad68/intervertebral-lookonce/README.md

 # [Intervertebral Disc Labeling With Learning Shape Information, A Look Once Approach](http://openaccess.thecvf.com/content_ICCVW_2019/papers/VRMI/Azad_Bi-Directional_ConvLSTM_U-Net_with_Densley_Connected_Convolutions_ICCVW_2019_paper.pdf)

-Labeling vertebral discs from MRI scans is crucial for the proper assessment of spine-related diseases which stems from challenges such as complex background, the similarity between discs and bone area to name a few.
+Labeling vertebral discs from MRI scans is crucial for the proper assessment of spine-related diseases.
+Challenges such as complex background of MRI images, the similarity between discs and bone area to name a few, usually exacerbates the notorious problem in segmentation of vertebral discs.
+To overcome this issue, we propose to incorporate shape information within the learning process.
+Moreover, as labelling anatomical structures such as intervertebral discs and usually produces both false positive (FP) and false negative (FN) detections, we propose a look-once approach for the post-processing step in the intervertebral disc labeling procedure.

 If this code helps with your research please consider citing the following paper:
 </br>
 > [R. Azad](https://scholar.google.com/citations?hl=en&user=Qb5ildMAAAAJ&view_op=list_works&sortby=pubdate), [Moein Heidari](https://scholar.google.com/citations?hl=en&user=CUHdgPcAAAAJ&view_op=list_works&sortby=pubdate), [Ehsan Adeli](https://scholar.google.com/citations?user=7NX_J_cAAAAJ&hl=en), [Julien Cohen-Adad](https://scholar.google.com/citations?user=6cAZ028AAAAJ) and [Dorit Merhof